simPod/GrafanaJsonDatasource/README.md

 To work with this datasource the backend needs to implement 4 endpoints:

 - `GET /` with 200 status code response.
 Used for "Test connection" on the datasource config page.
-- `POST /search` returning available metrics when invoked.
+- `POST /search` to return available metrics.
-- `POST /query` returning metrics based on input.
-- `POST /annotations` returning annotations.
+- `POST /query` to return panel data or annotations.

 Those two urls are optional: